Call for Abstracts

 ACNAP Doctoral Student Award

-One session will be held onsite chaired by senior faculty members.
+One session will be held on site and chaired by senior faculty members.

-Each finalist will present the key points of his/her research followed by a Questions & Answers period led by a panel of experts who will judge the presentations and determine the winners and runners-up.
+Each finalist will present the key points of his/her research followed by a question and answer period led by a panel of experts who will judge the presentations and determine the winners and runners-up.

-- The winner will receive an award certificate and a free registration for ACNAP Congress 2027.
+- The winner will receive an award certificate and a free registration for ACNAP 2027 congress.

 - Selection process: the selection committee will review the final top scoring abstracts to appoint the finalists.
 The selected abstracts will be presented to a jury in a dedicated session including a questions and answers section